-E3805.12.2.4 Device or equipment fill.
-For each yoke or strap containing one or more devices or equipment, a double volume allowance in accordance with Table E3805.12.2.1 shall be made for each yoke or strap based on the largest conductor connected to a device(s) or equipment supported by that yoke or strap.
+E3905.13.2.4 Device or equipment fill.
+For each yoke or strap containing one or more devices or equipment, a double volume allowance in accordance with Table E3905.13.2.1 shall be made for each yoke or strap based on the largest conductor connected to a device(s) or equipment supported by that yoke or strap.
+For a device or utilization equipment that is wider than a single 2 in.
+(51 mm) device box as described in Table E3905.13.1, a double volume allowance shall be made for each ganged portion required for mounting of the device or equipment.

-E3805.12.2.5 Equipment grounding conductor fill.
-Where one or more equipment grounding conductors or equipment bonding jumpers enters a box, a single volume allowance in accordance with Table E3805.12.2.1 shall be made based on the largest equipment grounding conductor or equipment bonding jumper present in the box.
+E3905.13.2.5 Equipment grounding conductor fill.
+Where one or more equipment grounding conductors or equipment bonding jumpers enters a box, a single volume allowance in accordance with Table E3905.13.2.1 shall be made based on the largest equipment grounding conductor or equipment bonding jumper present in the box

-E3805.12.3 Conduit bodies.
-Conduit bodies enclosing 6 AWG conductors or smaller, other than short radius conduit bodies, shall have a cross-sectional area not less than twice the cross-sectional area of the largest conduit or tubing to which it is attached.
-The maximum number of conductors permitted shall be the maximum number permitted by Table E3804.6 for the conduit to which it is attached.
+E3905.13.3 Conduit bodies.
+Conduit bodies enclosing 6 AWG conductors or smaller, other than short radius conduit bodies, shall have a cross-sectional area not less than twice the cross-sectional area of the largest conduit or tubing to which they can be attached.
+The maximum number of conductors permitted shall be the maximum number permitted by Section E3904.6 for the conduit to which it is attached.

-E3805.12.3.1 Splices, taps or devices.
+E3905.13.3.1 Splices, taps or devices.
 Only those conduit bodies that are durably and legibly marked by the manufacturer with their cubic inch capacity shall be permitted to contain splices, taps or devices.
 The maximum number of conductors shall be calculated using the same procedure for similar conductors in other than standard boxes.

-SECTION E3806 INSTALLATION OF BOXES, CONDUIT BODIES AND FITTINGS
+SECTION E3906 INSTALLATION OF BOXES, CONDUIT BODIES AND FITTINGS

-E3806.1 Conductors entering boxes, conduit bodies or fittings.
+E3906.1 Conductors entering boxes, conduit bodies or fittings.
 Conductors entering boxes, conduit bodies or fittings shall be protected from abrasion.

-E3806.1.1 Insulated fittings.
-Where raceways containing ungrounded conductors 4 AWG or larger enter a cabinet, box enclosure, or raceway, the conductors shall be protected by a substantial fitting providing a smoothly rounded insulating surface, unless the conductors are separated from the fitting or raceway by substantial insulating material securely fastened in place.
+E3906.1.1 Insulated fittings.
+Where raceways contain 4 AWG or larger insulated circuit conductors and these conductors enter a cabinet, box enclosure, or raceway, the conductors shall be protected by a substantial fitting providing a smoothly rounded insulating surface, unless the conductors are separated from the fitting or raceway by substantial insulating material securely fastened in place.